UCSF BAYFRONT MEDICAL BUILDING, MISSION BAY, San Francisco

 This unique collection offers an exciting range of media such as collage, painting, photography, prints, quilts, weavings, works on paper, wall sculpture, and more.
 Artwork imagery spans intricate designs and patterns, soothing shapes and colors, portraits of families and loved ones, and images of nature.
 Artworks were thoughtfully selected and placed to offer viewers a sense of calm, comfort, hope, or even distraction.

 Art supergraphics significantly enhance dozens of patient exam and treatment rooms.
 Original artwork images by several local artists were translated as monumental prints on wall coverings in exam rooms.
-Original works included cotton fiber quilts by Ora Clay, watercolors by Katherine St. Clair, chalk pastel drawings by Jean Sanchirico, and digital paintings by Andrew Faulkner.
+Original works included cotton fiber quilts by Ora Clay, watercolors by Kathryn St. Clair, chalk pastel drawings by Jean Sanchirico, and digital paintings by Andrew Faulkner.
 Specialty procedure rooms feature supergraphics by local photographers Thea Schrack and artist team Nita Winter and Rob Badger.
 Within areas where patients may feel anxious, these enveloping artworks with nature imagery promote a calming environment.

 Another delightful aspect of the UCSF Bayfront Medical Building art program is its wide-ranging community engagement project.
 Over several months, the founder of UCSF’s Art for Recovery program led workshops at a variety of local venues including at UCSF, elementary and high schools, a senior living community, and an artist studio complex in which UCSF patients, staff, and community members created original paintings on six-by-six-inch canvases.
 CC/AA worked with the project team to curate hundreds of these artworks into large grid arrangements that were installed in waiting areas on two floors.
 For another part of the project, CC/AA had several small paintings scanned, enlarged, and printed onto canvases that were framed and installed in patient rooms, bringing community voices into multiple spaces throughout the building.